FuhgJan/StateOfTheArtAdaptiveSampling/README.md

-# Matlab Implementation Of State-Of-The-Art Adpative Techniques for Ordinary Kriging
+# Matlab Implementation Of State-Of-The-Art Adapative Techniques for Ordinary Kriging

 The following library provides a Matlab implementation of Ordinary Kriging accompanied by the most commonly used adaptive sampling techniques.
 For a comparative review of these methods test cases are provided within this framework.